Our aims

 Commissioner

-Associate Professor at the Universidad de los Andes, Columbia
+Associate Professor at the Universidad de los Andes, Colombia

 Andrés works in the field of Development Economics and focuses on understanding the consequences of conflict and forced displacement and how they thrust people into poverty through economic, psychological, and behavioral channels.
 He builds upon this knowledge to design and evaluate interventions to mitigate some of these consequences and foster movements out of poverty.